gholizade/Viral-taxonomic-profiling/README.md

 tar -xvzf k2_viral_20231009.tar.gz
 cd ..
 ```
-Note: This database is already prebuilt and doesn’t require kraken2-build.
+Note: This database is needs to built and doese require kraken2-build.

 ### 4. Create the Conda Environment
 ```bash